opencv/opencv/doc/tutorials/gapi/face_beautification/face_beautification.markdown

-As we have only jaw points in our detected landmarks, we have to get a half-ellipse based on three points of a jaw: the leftmost, the rightmost and the lowest.
+As we have only jaw points in our detected landmarks, we have to get a half-ellipse based on three points of a jaw: the leftmost, the rightmost and the lowest one.
 The jaw width is assumed to be equal to the forehead width and the latter is calculated using the left and the right points.
 Speaking of the \f$Y\f$ axis, we have no points to get it directly, and instead assume that the forehead height is about \f$2/3\f$